OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 Further reading on [Issue querys](https://help.github.com/articles/searching-issues/)

 ### Help
 [Back to top](#welcome-to-lesson-2)

 If you have an issue with GitHub itself (bug, feature request, etc) where do you go?
 Ironically, there is no good place.
 If you want to look up things that others have reported, isaacs has a good resource. https://github.com/isaacs/github/issues/.
 However, this is a rogue repo and a bit contentious.

+- You may find the answers you seek in  [StackOverflow](http://stackoverflow.com/questions/tagged/github), although it is primarily geared towards programmers.
 - GitHub kinda monitors [https://github.com/isaacs/github/issues/](https://github.com/isaacs/github/issues/) but not with any rigor.
 - To be safe, contact GitHub directly at [https://github.com/contact](https://github.com/contact), but recognize that they support literally millions of users and responsiveness is not guaranteed.
 Forums like isaacs sometimes offer some help because other users can help identify workarounds, for instance, as shown [here](https://github.com/isaacs/github/issues/65#issuecomment-123740194).

 ### Miscellany

 [Back to top](#welcome-to-lesson-2)

 - It is possible but not obvious how to rename a repository. [https://help.github.com/articles/renaming-a-repository/](https://help.github.com/articles/renaming-a-repository/)
 - Certain things you think you *should* be able to do from the UI, you just can not:
   - Delete/rename a whole directory using the UI (this can only be done using the desktop app, or commandline).

 ### Edit this lesson

 To make suggestions to this lesson, go to the [markdown file in the github repository](https://github.com/OHSU-Library/github-tutorial/blob/master/docs/lessons/Lesson2.md) and click the "edit" icon.

 ### [Back to Home](../index.md)